Pinterest’s visual search technology is coming to its ads

 The company is effectively flipping a switch, adding the relevancy elements to its existing ad inventory.
 Part of the reason for this is to improve the Pinterest experience in general — if users see more relevant ads that look closer to the kind of content they are seeking on the service, they’ll feel better about going to Pinterest.
 But given that Pinterest is theoretically improving the experience with that move, the company is hoping to show advertisers right away the impact of the addition of that technology to its ad products.

-“The technology is getting better, it’s something we’d always imagine that we do, and when you’re building an ads business from scratch there’s some things you have to build that are just standards,” Kendall said.
+“The technology is getting better, it’s something we’d always imagined that we do, and when you’re building an ads business from scratch there’s some things you have to build that are just standards,” Kendall said.
 “We’re getting to that point now where we’ve hit parity in a lot of parameters.
 So we’re starting to be able to segway into differentiation and build things that other people can’t.
 Or they could build it, but because of the nature of the products, this would make less sense.”

 Pinterest has been tapping into new kinds of ways to help consumers identify and discover products and catch them at the moment they begin to get interested in purchasing something.
 Pinterest’s Lens, for example, helps collapse the distance between the discovery process on Pinterest and the real world, making it easier to get users to make a sort of mental note to look into a product later.
 As they save those products or start to search more in-depth for something, Pinterest is able to dig deeper into their behavior and figure out the kinds of things they like.